KhronosGroup/Vulkan-ValidationLayers/docs/generated_code.md

 `pyparsing` is required, so if it is not installed, you will need to call `pip install pyparsing`

+`clang-format` is required, we format the code after it is generated

 # How to generate the code

 - Linux: